Migracode-Barcelona/CodeAlong-NumberFacts/README.md

 https://www.youtube.com/watch?v=tUE2Nic21BA

 ## Learning Objectives

-- [ ] Code along with the video
+- [ x] Code along with the video
-- [ ] Make an API call to an external, public API
+- [ x] Make an API call to an external, public API
-- [ ] Display the response on the front end
+- [ x] Display the response on the front end

 ## Requirements